Lovers of food, history, and fashion will find many things to do in Milan. We certainly did!

 If you’re interested in a more active way to spend the day in nature, check out the gorgeous Botanical Garden of Brera, featuring beautiful ponds, a historical greenhouse and some of the oldest trees in Europe, definitely one of the top things to do in Milan.

-Besides the two gorgeous 4th century churches mentioned above, there are numerous other impressive religious edifices all across Milan.
-Another ancient church, the Basilica di Sant’Ambrogio was constructed in the same century, and then rebuilt in Romanesque style in the 1100s, currently featuring a gorgeous columned courtyard.
+Besides the two gorgeous 4th-century churches mentioned above, there are numerous other impressive religious edifices all across Milan.
+Another ancient church, the Basilica di Sant’Ambrogio was constructed in the same century.
+It was then rebuilt in Romanesque style in the 1100s and currently features a gorgeous columned courtyard.

-The Santa Maria presso San Sattiro is a deceptive 15th century edifice, seemingly small from the outside, but with a twist you’ll notice instantly once you step inside.
+The Santa Maria presso San Sattiro is a deceptive 15th-century edifice.
+Seemingly small from the outside there’s a twist you’ll notice instantly once you step inside.

 Finally, San Bernardino alle Ossa is a church with a Baroque interior featuring quite an interesting ossuary.